ralphmorris/laravel-query-filter/README.md

 }
 ```

-If you wanted to add a filter on the title and author ID, yo umight d something like this.
+If you wanted to add a filter on the title and author ID, you might do something like this.

 ```php
 namespace App\Filters;